jstine35/TabSpaceFilterGit/README.md

 effortlessly by using `git-filter-tab-install.sh --edit-as-spaces`

 ## What are the caveats?
+### When using `--edit-as-spaces` mode:
-The only known caveat so far is that quoted text that depends on tabulation characters would be corrupted by this filter.
+The only known caveat so far is that quoted text strings that depend on tabulation characters would be corrupted by this filter.
-The obvious workaround is to use `"\t"` instead of an actual ASCII TAB code.
+The obvious workaround is to use `"\t"` instead of an actual ASCII TAB character.
 It's highly unlikely any modern code would run into this problem and, if it did, it's really a case of poor development practice anyway, and should be fixed to use `\t`.
 In theory a static analyzer could be used to find such things and report them for fixing prior to converting a repository to rely automatic tab expansion.

+### When using `--edit-as-tabs` mode:
+Again the problem is quoted strings, but it's a much more serious when editing locally as tabs.
+Any quoted string with spaces will end up having tab characters inserted into it, and that will result in some very strange looking text output.
+To work around this problem, the script invokes `unexpand --first-only` which limits tabulation to affect only whitespace at the start of a line.
+This also has teo notable drawbacks:

+  * Multi-line strings are still affected (especially common in python and shell scripts)
+  * Leading-edge whitespace tabulation is practically useless, since that's the one place that modern IDEs *already* behave like tab characters ehen when editing spaces (thanks to block/smart indentation)

+Fixing this problem means authoring a much more intelligent version of `unexpand`, one which is capable of excluding quoted strings from tabulation.

 ## Why does it exist?
 One of the grand old conundrums of programming and code etiquette is ***"Tabs or Spaces?"*** -